iArcanic/im-cw1/report/gaming-db-report.md

 ## 2.6 Purchase games

 This user journey is the core monetisation point of the platform, allowing players to select a specific game from the Game Catalog for example.
-Once a player decides which game they would like to purchase, it appropriately debits and updates their balance, whilst also making a new transaction record.
-Upon buying and downloading, post-processing actions may be distributing the required license keys or download links.
-A payment receipt is also returned to the user with the right details.
+Once a player decides which game they would like to purchase, it appropriately debits and updates their balance, whilst also making a new transaction record

-The supporting procedure for this is as follows:

 ```sql
 CREATE OR REPLACE PROCEDURE ProcessGamePurchase(player_id